cloudcreativity/ddd-modules/docs/guide/infrastructure/queues.md

 - **Work executed as an internal implementation of your bounded context.** A typical example is where a domain event listener queues work that needs to happen as a consequence of the domain event, but the execution of the work does not need to occur immediately.
 This is a good approach for decomposing potentially long-running or highly complex processes into asynchronously executed steps.
-We refer to these as _queue jobs_.
+We refer to this as _internal queuing_ via _queue jobs_.

 :::tip
 In the CQRS pattern that this package follows, queue jobs are technically _commands_ - because they alter the state of